StefFrustagli/narcissism-sources/README.md

 Draft flowchart for apps organisation:
 ![draft flowchart to organise apps](https://i.ibb.co/rZNXCF7/draft-apps-planning.png)

+The **applications** used are:

+- **homepage**:
+  Responsible for managing core functionalities of the website, including category displays on the homepage and topic pages.

+- **about_page**:
+  Manages content related to the About section, including the form for collaborators.

+- **content_management**:
+  Manages third-party content, specifically social media resources, ensuring their seamless integration and display throughout the website.

+- **comments**:
+  Designed to facilitate user interactions and community features.
+Although not currently implemented at this stage, this app is present for future development.

 ## User Experience

 #### Ideal users:

-- Someone who has experienced or is experiencing this kind of abuse;
+- Someone who has experienced or is experiencing Narcissistic abuse;
 - Someone who is interested in understanding more about Narcissism.

 #### As a developer, I expect:

-- the user to have easy navigation of all the content in the website;
+- The user to have easy navigation of all the content in the website;
-- the user to find the website appealing and informative in a different way than a search engine;
+- The user to find the website appealing and informative in a different way than a search engine;
-- the user to find the content helpful and find support during their awareness journey or/and recovery process.
+- The user to find the content helpful and find support during their awareness journey or/and recovery process.

 ### User Stories: Site accessibility & functionality